 What birch water probably does is encourage healthy hair, which is a different thing entirely from stopping hair loss and regrowing lost hair.
 Once a genetic hair loss condition has been diagnosed, treatment needs to continue in order for the testosterone by-product DHT – which attacks follicles around the top of the head, weakening them and leading to increasingly thinning hair and even eventual baldness – to be suppressed.

-For boosting the condition and health of the hair, specially formulated supplements can also be brought into play, and hair loss specialists take this into account when devising a bespoke treatment plan for each client.
+For supporting normal healthy hair growth, specially formulated food supplements can also be brought into play, and hair loss specialists take into account non-pharmaceutical products too when devising a customised treatment plan for each client.